INTO-CPS-Association/mono-camera-robot-tracking/README.md

 Only 'view_degrees_vertical' or 'view_degrees_horizontal' is required to set. 'focus' will auto-calibrate if not set.
 'Radial_distortion' si used if there is a large radial distortion for the camera.

-**Note: ** The list of internal properties may be changed later on.
+**Notice:** The list of internal properties may be changed later on.
 The viewing degrees, focus, and radial_distortion are fixed.

 ### Setup RobotTracking